The Kelsey Theatre invites you to . . .

 ABOUT THE SHOW:

+Applicants are asked to come prepared with an upbeat song from any compatible musical theater work, and a 1 - 3 minute contemporary comic monologue.
 Remember, this is a goofy comedy about some very stereotypical characters, so choose accordingly.

 For any questions or to make audition appointments, please email to firstname.lastname@example.org